 Why am I always hungry with Crohn's disease?

 - I do exercise a lot.
-I usually run five to six times a week on the treadmill.
+I usually run 5 to 6 times a week on the treadmill.
 Because of the sweating, I lose lots of nutrients.
 This makes me very hungry.

 - I go to the bathroom a lot.
 I know I have spoken about this before, but when you use the bathroom, you lose your nutrients.
 So I am rarely full, and if I am full, it is not for long.

-- I have not been good in eating ten small meals a day.
-When I first was diagnosed, my doctors told me that the “three meal a day” diet is in the garbage.
-Paul, you need to eat ten small meals a day.
-With my schedule, and with most schedules, it’s impossible.
+- I have not been good in eating 10 small meals a day.
+When I first was diagnosed, my doctors told me that the "3 meals a day" diet is in the garbage.
+And I needed to eat 10 small meals a day.
+With my schedule, and with most schedules, it's impossible.
 I guess I take that back, nothing is impossible.
 Dedication is key!

 Unable to control hunger pains